 Airbnb regulations in Los Angeles, CA

-The Home-Sharing Ordinance that came into force on November 1, 2019, is the primary legislation LA hosts must follow.
-Similarly to other Airbnb rules and regulations, the local ones require you to register with the city planning department, get a registration number, and rent your primary residence only.
+The primary legislation for LA hosts is the Home-Sharing Ordinance that came into effect in 2019.
+It requires you to register with the city planning department, get a registration number, and rent your primary residence only.
 You can register one rental unit at a time.

-In Los Angeles, the registration fee is $199, and there are two categories of rental permits.
+There are two categories of STR permits in LA, and the registration fee is $199.
 The standard permit allows sharing a property for up to 120 days annually.
 The extended one waives the nightcap, but you must meet additional requirements like hosting guests for at least 60 days.
-Read more about what it takes to get an SRT permit in LA and other Airbnb local regulations.

 Airbnb regulations in San Diego, CA